privacyguides/privacyguides.org/docs/real-time-communication/signal-configuration-hardening.en.md

 #### Caveats

 - Molly does not support SMS messages within the app, unlike the official Signal app.
-- Molly removes Signal's Mobilecoin integration.
+- Molly removes Signal's MobileCoin integration.
 - Molly is updated every two weeks to include the latest features and bug fixes from Signal.
-The exception is security issues, that are patched as soon as possible.
+The exception is security issues, which are patched as soon as possible.
 That said, you should be aware that there might be a slight delay compared to upstream.
 - By using Molly, you are extending your trust to another party, as you now need to trust the Signal team, as well as the Molly team.